siyul-park/uniflow/docs/architecture.md

    +-------------------------------------------------+
 ```

-The engine does not enforce specific nodes.
-Nodes connect to the engine through extensions and can be freely added or removed based on service requirements.
+The engine does not enforce specific nodes, and all nodes can be freely added or removed according to service requirements.

-To optimize execution, two key processes—compilation and runtime—are employed.
-These processes reduce complexity and improve performance.

-## Workflow Modification
+### Workflow Modification

-The engine does not expose an API for directly modifying node specifications.
-Instead, it focuses on loading, compiling, and activating nodes to make them executable.

-Users can update node specifications by using a Command-Line Interface (CLI) or
-defining [workflows](../examples/system.yaml) that provide an HTTP API for modifications.
-Typically, these workflows are
-defined in the `system` namespace.
+The engine does not provide an API for users to change node specifications, focusing instead on loading, compiling, and executing nodes.
+When node specifications need to be modified, they can be updated through a Command-Line Interface (CLI) or an HTTP API using a directly defined [workflow](../examples/system.yaml).
+Such workflows are typically defined in the `system` namespace.

-This approach ensures runtime stability while allowing flexible system expansion.
+This approach allows for flexible system expansion while maintaining a stable runtime environment.

-## Compilation Process
+### Compilation Process

-The loader tracks changes to node specifications and values in real-time through a change stream.
-When additions,
-modifications, or deletions occur, the loader dynamically reloads the specifications from the database.
-These
-specifications are compiled into executable forms using codecs defined in the schema, with caching and optimization to
+The loader tracks changes to node specifications and variables in real-time through the database's change stream.
+When additions, modifications, or deletions occur, the loader reloads the specifications and compiles them into executable forms using codecs defined in the scheme.
+Caching and optimization processes are also performed to improve performance.
-enhance performance.

-Compiled nodes are transformed into symbols and stored in a symbol table.
-The symbol table connects each symbol's ports based on the port connection information in the node specifications.
+Compiled nodes are combined with their specifications to form symbols, which are then stored in the symbol table.
+The symbol table connects each symbol's ports based on the port connection information defined in the node specifications.

 ```text
    +--------------------------+